VTUL/InstallScripts/README.md

 brew install ansible
 ```

 Finally, these install scripts must be installed on the local machine.
-This is most easily done by cloning the repository containing them.
+Cloning this repository is encouraged.

 ## Configuration